Henry W. Corbett: Senate career

 Corbett served as United States Senator from Oregon between 1867 and 1873 during Reconstruction after the American Civil War, becoming a Republican Senator when he was forty, eight years after Oregon had become a state.

-The Democratic Republican Party (or the Democratic Party) and the Whig Party (which had been pretty well destroyed after the 1852 elections) had been the major political parties in the United States.
+The Democratic Party and the Whig Party had been the major political parties in the United States Second Party System.
 Corbett had been a Whig and follower of Henry Clay but when the Republican Party was founded on July 6, 1854, in Jackson, Michigan, he was one of its early and enthusiastic supporters.
-The Republican Party was founded as the anti-slavery party in opposition to the pro-slavery Democratic Party in one of the few fundamental reorganizations of the American political system.
+The Republican Party was founded as the anti-slavery party in opposition to the mainly pro-slavery Democratic Party as well as a replacement for the rapidly declining Whigs.

 Corbett became chairman of the Republican State Central Committee and on February 14, 1859, eight years after his arrival there, Oregon became a state.
-It entered the union as the 33rd state but as a free state after the then pro-slavery Democrats were voted down in a lengthy struggle during the Constitutional convention.
+It entered the union as the 33rd state but as a free state after pro-slavery forces were voted down in a lengthy struggle during the Constitutional convention.

 Corbett was an early backer of Abraham Lincoln for president shortly after Oregon attained statehood.
 He appointed Horace Greeley, editor of the New York Tribune, as a delegate from Oregon at the 1860 Republican Convention in Chicago that nominated Lincoln.

 Whether Corbett was aware that Lincoln was related to him is not recorded.
 This was through Corbett's great-great-great grandfather, Daniel Corbett (1693–1753), the son of the original North American settler Robert Corbett.
 Daniel's wife Sarah Jones had an aunt (also named Sarah Jones) who married Mordecai Lincoln.
 This Aunt Sarah and Mordecai Lincoln were the great-great-great grandparents of President Lincoln, so Abraham Lincoln was a fifth cousin once removed of Henry Corbett (e.g., Lincoln and Corbett's father share great-great-great-great grandparents, the parents of the elder Sarah Jones).
 (Corbett was also related to Salmon P. Chase from Ohio, another aspirant for the 1860 nomination, whose stray votes finally secured Lincoln the nomination).

 Corbett believed that war with the Southern States was inevitable as soon as the South decided to withdraw from the union.
 He believed that the future of the country lay in its union and that the war should be prosecuted against the states in open hostility with their government.
 On his return to Oregon he went to work to unite the Republicans and the Douglas or War Democrats.
 He was largely successful in this.
 He was asked by them to become Governor of Oregon but declined.